istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

       kubectl apply -f - --context="${CTX_EXTERNAL_CLUSTER}"
     {{< /text >}}

-1. Create the Istio configuration to install the control plane in the `external-istiod` namespace of the external cluster:
+1. Create the Istio configuration to install the control plane in the `external-istiod` namespace of the external cluster.
+   Notice that istiod is configured to use the locally mounted `istio` configmap and the `SHARED_MESH_CONFIG` environment variable is set to `istio`.
+This instructs istiod to merge the values set by the mesh admin in the config cluster's configmap with the values in the local configmap set by the mesh operator, here, which will take precedence if there are any conflicts:

     {{< text syntax=bash snip_id=get_external_istiod_iop >}}
     $ cat <<EOF > external-istiod.yaml